nunomourinho/forensicVmAutopsyUserManual/docs/user/using_forensicvm.rst

    Deletion of ForensicVM at Investigation Conclusion <delete_vm>

-   Managing the Network Card to Capture and Analyse Network Traffic in Wireshark <network>.
+   Managing the Network Card to Capture and Analyse Network Traffic in Wireshark <network>